Coterel gang: Kidnapping of Richard Willoughby

 The kidnap of Richard Willoughby has been described by historians Anthony Musson and Mark Ormrod as a "daring and very high-profile event".
 He was captured in Melton Mowbray on 14 January 1332 and spirited away while on a judicial commission in the East Midlands.
 The Coterels, accompanied by members of the Folville gang, numbered between 20 and 30 men.
 In exchange for Willougby's life, they demanded 1,300 marks for his release.
 (Note: To put this figure in some context, when Gilbert de Clare, 8th Earl of Gloucester died in 1314, his estate was valued at around 4,000 marks annually, and in 1337, when King Edward III created a raft of new earls, their titles were each endowed with an income of 666 marks yearly.
 When in 1314 Humphrey de Bohun, 4th Earl of Hereford was captured by the Scottish at the Battle of Bannockburn, he was subsequently granted 1,000 marks to cover his costs by the king.)
-Willoughby was a wealthy man, and raised the necessary amount by the following day.
+Willoughby was taken from wood to wood, stopping over at Morkery woods in Lincolnshire before travelling south to their destination at a place called Sevenoaks in Rockingham Forest, Northamptonshire, where they were later received and maintained by the constable of Rockingham Castle, Robert de Veer.
+Willoughby was a wealthy man, and raised the necessary amount in the following weeks.
 (Note: Because he had been on the King's business at the time of the kidnap, he was subsequently granted an annuity of 100 marks in compensation.
 Willoughby made his family "the wealthiest non-baronial family" in Derbyshire.
 His career in royal service came to an end in 1340 when the King imprisoned him on charges of corruption, forcing Willoughby to pay 1,200 marks for a pardon and his freedom.)
 Clearly, says Hanawalt, the risks associated with attacking such a prominent individual were deemed to be acceptable in expectation of such large amounts.
 The Folvilles received 300 marks of the ransom.
 It is likely that the Coterels and their associates were motivated at least in part by the fact that many of them would have come up against Willoughby on previous occasions in his capacity as a puisne judge who was regularly active on commissions of oyer and terminer in the region.
 It is known that in June 1329 he investigated the pillaging of the Earl of Lancaster's lands by the Coterels, and in 1331 he heard the complaint of the vicar of Bakewell over his eviction by the gang.
 Willoughby was notoriously corrupt—the royal yearbooks would later report Willoughby as selling the laws of the land "as if they were cattle or oxen"—and according to the near-contemporary Knighton's Chronicon, the Coterel associates had much to feel aggrieved about: Willoughby had been the judge in several cases against members of the group.
 He was, says Bellamy, "thus a fit subject for humiliation".
 His kidnap was almost certainly the chance for revenge "for some wrong or imagined wrong once suffered" as much as, if not more than, financial gain.